Deeplocal/fruit-genie/README.md

 ### Step 4: Test and Tune
  1. On the pi, run node app.js -- you may need to adjust the serial port depending on where you plugged your teensy into the Pi

- 2. Plug your headphones into the ⅛ inch jack on the Pi
+ 2. Plug your headphones into the ⅛ inch jack on the Pi.

  3. Tap a fruit, you should hear a sound.